jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 kathrada:~ arwhyte$ brew install python
 ```

-:bulb: the "python3" brew [formula](http://brewformulas.org/Python3) is now inactive.
+:bulb: The "python3" brew [formula](http://brewformulas.org/Python3) is now inactive.

-:warn: When you `brew install` formulae that provide Python bindings, you should not be in an active virtual environment.
+:warning: When you `brew install` formulae that provide Python bindings, you should not be in an active virtual environment.
 See Homebrew Documentation: [Python](https://docs.brew.sh/Homebrew-and-Python.html).

 ### 3.3 Git
 Issue the following [formula](http://brewformulas.org/Git) to install Git 2.1.x